 Cockers need access to cool, clean water at all times.
 Dehydration leads to dry skin and dry skin leads to itching and shedding.
 If your Cocker isn’t the world’s best water drinker, there are easy ways to improve her drinking habits.
 Here’s how to get your dog to drink more water.

 Cockers who shed a lot may need a dietary adjustment.
-Cockers are notorious for food sensitivities and allergies, which produces itching.
+Cockers are notorious for food sensitivities and allergies, which produce itching.
 If your Cocker eats a low-quality diet or is itching excessively, she might shed more.

 Most dogs benefit from the addition of fish oils added to their diet.
 My Cocker Spaniel has a luxurious coat that everyone comments on when they meet him.
-“He’s so soft” they say as I beam proudly from the other end of the leash.
+“He’s so soft,” they say as I beam proudly from the other end of the leash.

 The benefits of a quality omega-3 fish oil as part of a dog’s diet include, but are not limited to: